rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 switches to a lower-order scheme, or (if there simply aren't sufficient data to interpolate) returns with an error.

+.. _photometric-colors:

 Photometric Colors
 ==================

+To evaluate photometric colors, MSG convolves a stellar spectrum with appropriate photometric response functions (each representing the combined sensitivity of the optical pathway, filter and the detector).
+For a given response function, this convolution can be performed before or after the interpolations discussed above:

+* the 'before' option performs the convolution as a pre-processing step to create a photometric grid from a spectroscopic grid (see the :ref:`creating-grids` section).
+This is computationally more efficient, but requires that the photometric grid be stored on disk separately from the spectroscopic grid.

+* the 'after' option performs the convolution on-the-fly after each spectrum is interpolated.
+This is computationally less efficient, but incurs no storage requirements beyond the spectroscopic grid.

 Disk Storage
 ============

-MSG grids are stored on disk in `HDF5
+MSG spectroscopic and photometric grids are stored on disk in `HDF5
 <https://www.hdfgroup.org/solutions/hdf5/>`__ files with a bespoke
 schema.
 Because HDF5 is a portable binary format with support for on-the-fly compression/decompression, it is ideally suited for the typically large storage requirements of spectral grids.

+.. _memory-management:

 Memory Management
 =================

-It's often the case that the data stored in grid files greatly exceed the available memory (RAM) capacity.
+It's often the case that the data stored in grid files greatly exceed the available memory (RAM) capacity of one's computer.
 MSG handles such situations by loading data into memory only when they are required.
-These data are retained in memory until a user-defined capacity limit reached (see the :py:attr:`SpecGrid.cache_limit` and :py:attr:`PhotGrid.cache_limit` attributes in the :ref:`python-interface`, and corresponding functionality in the :ref:`Fortran <fortran-interface>` and :ref:`C <c-interface>` interfaces); then, the least-recently-used data are flushed to make room for new data.
+These data are retained in memory until a user-defined capacity limit reached (see the :py:attr:`SpecGrid.cache_limit` and :py:attr:`PhotGrid.cache_limit` attributes in the :ref:`python-interface`, and corresponding functionality in the :ref:`Fortran <fortran-interface>` and :ref:`C <c-interface>` interfaces); then, data are evicted from the memory cache via a :wiki:`least-recently-used` algorithm.